sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Screenshot showing recompiling the build.](./media/recompile-build.PNG "Recompiling the build")

-4. If you relaunch the wizard, another fix will have to done, since **dotConnect** must know which applications and libraries reference its DLLs.
+4. If you relaunch the wizard, another fix will have to be done, since **dotConnect** must know which applications and libraries reference its DLLs.
 Again, select **Fix**.

     ![Screenshot showing how to fix licensing.](./media/fix-2-licensing.PNG "Fix licensing")